noahfjaccard/csc322/README.md

 # csc322
-Not sure who I took this with, maybe Wuchty!
+Not sure who I took this with, maybe Rosenburg!
 It is a C and Unix class.
 I had a blast in it.